ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-OLE configuration | Block all | To meet the essential 8 requirements and to align to ACSC guidance
+OLE configuration | Block all |   To align with the ACSC Microsoft Office hardening guidance.

 ### Local administrator